 In order to have an online community where residents regularly share information, you must choose a hosting platform that your resident demographic is comfortable with and willing to use.
 If your property management business already has a strong online presence that utilizes a social media site regularly, consider building a resident page using that same platform.

 Your ideal renter is already online.
 About half of people who use social media sites are between the ages of 24-44, and users over 65 are the fastest growing group of new users.
-Choosing between a Facebook group page, a neighborhood email listserv, a company Twitter account, or another social media site depends on your resident demographics, your comfort level with different kinds of social media, and your existing web presence.
+Choosing between a Viber or Facebook group page, a neighborhood email listserv, a company Twitter account, or another social media app depends on your resident demographics, your comfort level with different platforms, and your existing web presence.

 Regular updates keep the community alive